 A small right ventricle

-Diminished pulmonary circulation
+Reduced pulmonary circulation

-In this embryologic defect, the positions of the pulmonary artery and the aorta are reversed, thus:
+In this embryologic defect, the positions of the pulmonary artery and the aorta are reversed.
+As a result:

-In this condition, the left side of the heart, including the aorta, aortic valve, left ventricle, and mitral valve, is underdeveloped.
-Blood reaches the aorta through a patent ductus arteriosus, and if this ductus closes, as is normal, the baby will die.
-The baby often seems normal at birth, but the condition will become noticeable within a few days of birth, as the ductus closes.
-Babies with this syndrome become ashen (gray), have diminished or absent pulses in the legs, have difficulty breathing, and are unable to feed.
-Treatment is surgical and typically requires three operations.
+In this condition, the left side of the heart is not fully developed.
+The left side includes the aorta, aortic valve, left ventricle, and mitral valve.
+Blood reaches the aorta through a hole in a duct called the ductus arteriosus.
+This opening is called a patent ductus arteriosus (PDA).
+A PDA normally closes after birth.
+But when a child has HLHS, if the PDA closes, the baby will die.
+The baby often seems normal at birth, but the condition will be seen a few days of birth, as the PDA closes.
+Babies with HLHS have a gray (ashen) color, have little or no pulse in their legs, have trouble breathing, and can't feed.
+Treatment is surgical.
+Often a series of 3 surgeries is needed.

 Who treats congenital heart defects?